ReorientDiff: Diffusion Model based Reorientation for Object Manipulation: Results: Simulation

 \subsection{Performance Evaluation: K-Step Reverse Diffusion}

 Sampling from a trained diffusion models is flexible and can be achieved using different levels of discretization between $x_K \sim \mathcal{N}(0, \mathbf{I})$ to meaningful reorientation poses.
-We perform the complete analysis for multiple values of the number of reverse denoising steps $K$ as shown in Table~\ref{tab:kperformance}.
-It is evident that minimizing resolution degrades overall performance, but even with much fewer resolutions, ReorientDiff can reach a descent performance.
+We perform the complete analysis for multiple values of the number of reverse denoising steps $K$ as shown in~\autoref{tab:kperformance}.
+ReorientDiff performs well with only 20 sampling steps.

-Following our analysis on performance, we explored the time taken for overall planning of a successful reorientation pose from a given scene and corresponding task information.
-We provide the recorded timings for all of our ablations as well as the baseline in Table~\ref{tab:tperformance}.
+Following our analysis on performance, we explored the time consumption for the overall planning of a successful reorientation pose from a given scene and corresponding task information.
+We provide the recorded timings for all of our ablations and the baseline in~\autoref{tab:tperformance}.

-Our findings show that ReorientDiff is computationally heavy due to gradient calculations for reverse denoising steps.
-Without using the guidance from the feasibility-score models, classifier-free guidance requires similar time as the baseline, ReorientBot.
-However, as we decrease the discretization resolution, the planning time decreases significantly with some trade-off in performance, as shown in Table~\ref{tab:kperformance}.
-We believe that using higher-order solvers such as one proposed in \cite{zhang2022fast}, similar level of performance as ReorientDiff (w/ $K = 256$) can be achieved at the computation cost of $K = 50$.
-However, such an analysis is out of scope of the proposed methodology.
-Hence, from all of our visual and empirical analysis, ReorientDiff successfully proves that formulating the problem of reorientation as learning a conditional distribution is an effective way to move towards more generalizable object manipulation.
+Our findings show that ReorientDiff leverages fast sampling strategies of FastDPM~\cite{kong2021fast} to recover from computationally heavy gradient calculations for reverse denoising steps.
+Without using the guidance from the feasibility-score models, classifier-free guidance requires even less time as compared to the baseline, ReorientBot, as shown in~\autoref{tab:tperformance}.
+Hence, from our visual and empirical analysis, ReorientDiff successfully proves that formulating the problem of reorientation as learning a conditional distribution is an efficient and scalable way to move towards more generalizable object manipulation.